abbyshabi/js-basics/README.md

 • Differentiate between the JavaScript data types ‘null’ and ‘undefined’. \
 Ans: - The JavaScript null — also known as nill — is a keyword that normally represents the absence of value.

     - undefined is a global property that represents the primitive data value undefined.
-The MDN documentation indicates three ways a system returns undefined.
-Firstly, when a variable has not been assigned a value yet.
-Secondly, when the variable that is being evaluated in a method or statement does not have an assigned value.
-Thirdly, when a function returns no value.
+There are 3 ways that indicates when a system returns undefined.
+    - Firstly, when a variable has not been assigned a value yet.
+    - Secondly, when the variable that is being evaluated in a method or statement does not have an assigned value.
+    - Thirdly, when a function returns no value.

 #